Automating License Checks with Python and OGR

 results.append(future.result())

-results.sort(key=lambda x: (x[3], x[0]))
+results.sort(key=lambda x: (x[3], x[0])) # compliant last, then alpha by path

 with open(output_csv, "w", newline="") as f: